Wanda Barzee’s Lawyer Says His Client Will Not Contact Elizabeth Smart Upon Prison Release

 Elizabeth Smart and her father Ed are very concerned that one of Smart’s kidnappers, 72-year-old Wanda Barzee, is being released from prison.

 As the Inquisitr shared earlier today, Wanda Barzee will be released from prison next week on September 19.
-She and her husband, Brian David Mitchell, abducted Smart from her Salt Lake City bedroom at knifepoint in 2002.
+She and her husband, Brian David Mitchell, abducted Smart from her Salt Lake City bedroom at knife-point in 2002.
 The pair held Elizabeth captive for nine months before they were found and arrested.

-And since news of her release have come to light, the Smart family have their reservations, and rightfully so.
+And since news of her release has come to light, the Smart family has their reservations, and rightfully so.
 Elizabeth’s father, Ed Smart, said that his daughter’s main concern is that Barzee may try to make contact with her and her two children.
-But, Barzee’s lawyer, Scott Williams, spoke with Radar Online and ensured everyone that Wanda will not be making any sort of contact with Elizabeth.
+But Barzee’s lawyer, Scott Williams, spoke with Radar Online and ensured everyone that Wanda will not be making any sort of contact with Elizabeth.

 “I have no idea why they have that concern.
-I’m not privy to anybody’s basis for concern” he said.
+I’m not privy to anybody’s basis for concern,” he said.

 Williams has known Barzee for a longtime as he’s been her lawyer since 2003, the year that she was arrested for the kidnapping of Smart.
 He assured the publication that his client will also be kept under watch once she is released from prison.